 We love our pets and treat them like family, as do many of our customers.
 While you’re prepping your garden this year, we want to help you maintain a safe garden for your pet.
 One of the best ways to keep your garden pet friendly is to make sure you don’t leave any garden tools laying around.
 Spades, forks, and mowers can cause serious damage to your beloved pets so keeping them locked away in a shed is always a safe practice.
-Whether you have multiple sheds in Georgia or a single shed in Alabama, they’re the best place to keep your tools out of harm’s way.
 Another thing would be to check your fencing panels are not damaged, they are high enough for your animals not to jump over and low enough into the ground that they cannot bury underneath.
-You can get fencing services from websites like carolinahomespecialists.com/services/fencing/, which can help to ensure your fencing panels are working as they should and are how you would like them to be in your garden.
 You’ll also be surprised that some very popular flowers and plants in our gardens are actually toxic and can cause harm to our furry friends.
-It could be worth growing them in the best barns sheds you can find instead if you feel like you need these in your property.

 Here are some of the most toxic plants to avoid planting to keep your garden pet-safe.